Metallurgy in pre-Columbian America: Iron

 They may have developed a zeroth-order compass using a magnetite bar.

-Some Mesoamerican uses of 'native' iron seem to have been military.
-Steven Jones proposed that the Olmec sewed ilmenite 'beads' into protective 'mail armour' or helmets.
-Iron pyrite mosaics and 'plates' formed protective tezcacuitlapalli (mirrored back flap shields) and breastplate ornaments in the military attire of the Teotihuacan (100 BCE – 600 CE), Toltec (800–1150 CE) and Chichen Itza (800–1200 CE) cultures.
+Some Mesoamerican uses of native iron seem to have been military.
+Steven Jones proposed that the Olmec sewed ilmenite "beads" into protective mail armour or helmets.
+Iron pyrite mosaics and plates formed protective tezcacuitlapalli (mirrored back flap shields) and breastplate ornaments in the military attire of the Teotihuacan (100 BCE – 600 CE), Toltec (800–1150 CE) and Chichen Itza (800–1200 CE) cultures.

+Lead

+Lead ore (galena) in relatively pure form is present geologically in a number of places in North America.
+Some native populations mined and used the lead.

 Central America and Caribbean

 Gold, copper and tumbaga objects started being produced in Panama and Costa Rica between 300–500 CE.
 Open-molded casting with oxidation gilding and cast filigrees were in use.
 By 700–800 CE, small metal sculptures were common and an extensive range of gold and tumbaga ornaments constituted the usual regalia of persons of high status in Panama and Costa Rica.

 The earliest specimen of metalwork from the Caribbean is a gold-alloy sheet carbon dated to 70–374 CE.
 Most Caribbean metallurgy has been dated to between 1200 and 1500 CE and consists of simple, small pieces such as sheets, pendants, beads and bells.
 These are mostly gold or a gold alloy (with copper or silver) and have been found to be largely cold hammered and sand-polished alluvial nuggets, although a few items seem to have been produced by lost wax casting.
 It is presumed that at least some of these items were acquired by trade from Colombia.